BYUHPC/sci-comp-course/project/phase9.md

+## Preparation

+You'll need to add `DifferentialEquations` to your package before using it.
+To do so, [activate `WaveSim.jl`](phase4.md#downloading-and-using-a-modified-wavesimjl) and run `add DifferentialEquations` in the package manager.

 ## Using an ODE Problem

 The self-contained [example code](https://github.com/BYUHPC/sci-comp-course-example-cxx/blob/main/src/initial.jl) uses the one-dimensional [mountain range example problem](https://github.com/BYUHPC/sci-comp-course-example-cxx/tree/main#the-problem-orogeny); it's similar to what you'll do, but there are a couple of tricks to using a second order ODE problem.